oo-creation/OpenHtmlToPdf/README.md

 ## Download ##

-OpenHtmlToPdf can be download as a [NuGet package] (https://www.nuget.org/packages/OpenHtmlToPdf/)
+OpenHtmlToPdf can be download as a [NuGet package] (https://www.nuget.org/packages/OpenHtmlToPdf/) only .NET Framework

 ## Usage ##